serhatgktp/amorr/doc/sprint1/sprint1.md

     - Frontend for 'Contact Us'
     - **Points assigned = 3**

-- As a user, I would like to be able to learn more about the CEO and the company through accessing a page that contains that information.The follwoing is the task breakdown:
+- As a user, I would like to be able to learn more about the CEO and the company by accessing a page that contains that information.The following is the task breakdown:
     - Frontend for 'About Us'
     - **Points assigned = 3**

-- As a user, before signing up, I would like to be able to read the Terms of Service of becoming a user or service provider through a Terms of Service and privacy Policy page.
-The follwoing is the task breakdown:
+- As a user, before signing up, I would like to be able to read the Terms of Service of becoming a user or service provider through a Terms of Service and Privacy policy page.
+The following is the task breakdown:
-    - Frontend for 'Terms of Service and Privacy Policy'
+    - Frontend for 'Terms of Service and Privacy policy'
     - Hyperlink which navigates to the page
     - **Points assigned = 1**

 - As a user, I would like to be able to see Frequently Asked Questions on the platform.
-The follwoing is the task breakdown:
+The following is the task breakdown:
     - Frontend for 'FAQ'
     - **Points assigned = 3**